UPDATE JUNE 17, 2020

 - Public-facing employees will wear masks and gloves.
 We encourage all attendees to wear masks as well.

-- Food and beverage will be packaged in grab-and-go style.
+- Food and beverage may be packaged in grab-and-go style.

 UPDATE April 15, 2020